Tooaad/42_ft_irc/README.md

 Lista de prioridades:
-- Revisar add y removes en fors de iterador, invalidan los iteradores y tienen comportamiento indefinido
+- Therefore, if you plan to remove an object from one map and continue to use it in the other map, you should consider making a copy of the object before removing it from the first map.
+This way, both maps will have their own copy of the object, and you can safely delete the object when you are done with it.
 - Revisar todo y explicarnoslo

-Therefore, if you plan to remove an object from one map and continue to use it in the other map, you should consider making a copy of the object before removing it from the first map.
-This way, both maps will have their own copy of the object, and you can safely delete the object when you are done with it.

 /*